What is Brand Architecture?

-- Take advantage of preexisting brand equity and reputation of the endorser brand
+- Take advantage of preexisting brand equity and the reputation of the endorser brand

 - Diminished need to establish brand awareness from the ground up

-- Improved marketing efficiency and lower costs when combined with parent brand
+- Improved marketing efficiency and lower costs when combined with the parent brand

 While endorsed brands have many unique returns, they also come with their own set of risks that other methods don’t

 - Brand reputation is intertwined, and can affect each other adversely.